theshka/WiiScale-EmailRelay/README.md

 ## Setup:
 - Signup with FitBit.
-- Signup with IFTTT (activate the Email Channel, and the FitBit Channel)
+- Signup with IFTTT
+- Activate the IFTTT Email Channel, and the FitBit Channel
-- Activate the WiiScale to FitBit recipe.
+- Activate the Wii Scale to FitBit recipe.
-- Edit the "you@IFTTTEmailChannel.com" from email in this script to that used in with IFTTT Email Channel.
+- Edit your email in the script settings.
 - Upload this script to a PHP webserver.
-- Download and install WiiScale
+- Download and install WiiScale.
-- Connect WiiFit Balance Board to your Mac
+- Connect WiiFit Balance Board to your Mac.
 - Point the URL in WiiScale settings to this file on your webserver.

 ## How it works?
 - Setup.
 - Weigh.
-- WiiScale will ping the listener script.
+- WiiScale will ping the relay script.
-- The listener script will email your weight to IFTTT.
+- The script will email your weight to IFTTT using the tag #WiiScale.
-- IFTTT recipe will automatically record your weight to FitBit.
+- The Wii Scale to FitBit IFTTT recipe will automatically record your weight to FitBit.
-- Use SyncSolver to automatically sync FitBit data to Apple Health.
+- Bonus: Use SyncSolver to automatically sync FitBit data to Apple Health.

 ## F.A.Q
 At some point during all of this you might ask:

 - Q: "But, the WiiScale app has a spot to login with FitBit, why can't I just use that?"
 - A: Well, you could-- at one point.
-But it no longer works... this is a great alternative to continue syncing with FitBit.
+But it no longer works, and it appears the app is no longer being developed... this is a great alternative to continue, or start syncing with FitBit.